Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Introduction

 A question that remained open was the complexity of finding shortest flip sequences between triangulations of convex polygons.
-Lubiw and Pathak~\cite{lubiw2015flip} and Pilz~\cite{pilz2014flip} independently proved that computing shortest flip sequences between triangulations of point sets in \NP-hard.
-The former paper also proved NP-hardness of finding shortest flip sequences between triangulations of polygons with holes.
-Aichholzer, Mulzer, and Pilz~\cite{aichholzer2015flip} proved \NP-hardness for simple polygons, getting rid of the necessity of holes.
+Lubiw and Pathak~\cite{lubiw2015flip} and Pilz~\cite{pilz2014flip} independently proved that computing shortest flip sequences between triangulations of point sets is \NP-hard.
+Both papers also proved NP-hardness of finding shortest flip sequences between triangulations of polygons with holes.
+Aichholzer, Mulzer, and Pilz~\cite{aichholzer2015flip} proved \NP-hardness for the flip distance problem in simple polygons, getting rid of the necessity of holes.
 All these hardness proofs are built around counterexamples to the happy edge property.
 A \emph{happy edge} is an edge that lies in both the initial and target triangulation.
 The \emph{happy edge property} holds for a reconfiguration problem if there always exists a shortest flip sequence between any pair of configurations that keeps all happy edges in all intermediate configurations.
 In our case the configurations are triangulations.
 There exist examples of triangulations of point sets and (simple) polygons for which the happy edge property does not hold~\cite{bose2009flips,hurtado1996flipping}.
 As mentioned, these were key ingredients in proving \NP-hardness of the computation of shortest flip sequences between triangulations in the mentioned settings.

 In contrast, Sleator, Tarjan, and Thurston~\cite[Lemma~3]{sleator1986rotation} proved that the happy edge property holds for triangulations of convex polygons.
 Concretely, the authors proved that if two triangulations of a convex polygon have an interior edge in common, then any shortest flip sequence never flips this interior edge and any flip sequence that would flip this interior edge is at least two flips longer than the optimum.
 Further, they showed that if it is possible to flip one interior edge of $T$ creating a triangulation that has one interior edge more in common with $T'$ than $T$ has, then there exists a shortest flip sequence that starts with this flip.
 In other words, whenever one can greedily add an edge from the target triangulation, it is optimal to do so.
 We point out that this does not automatically yield a greedy algorithm, since there are situations where it is not possible to add an edge from the target triangulation directly.
 Still, these nice properties have not been sufficient to find a polynomial time algorithm that computes the flip distance between triangulations of convex polygons.